regmtait/HullArtCircle/06-meetings.md

 We meet at our studios every Monday and Wednesday evening.
 We offer no tuition, but we always have a portrait model, and occasionally, once a month a life model.

-* Monday and Wednesday at Hessle: 6:45—8:45pm
+* Monday and Wednesday at Cottingham: 6:45—8:45pm

 ### Daytime meetings — open all all